khadijaAssem/ros_best_practices/ros_package_template/README.md

 ### task_manager_node

-Reads labeled camera feed ,detect the mission we are currently seeing and determine the next mission to be executed.
+Reads labeled camera feed ,detects the mission the AUV is currently seeing and determines the next mission to be executed.

 #### Subscribed Topics

+...

 #### Published Topics

+...

 #### Services

+...

 #### Parameters

+...

 ### task_controller_node